‘Vivian Answers Day’ #5

 Well done, and thanks for joining the thousands that are following the program!

-What hurts bones is an overactive thyroid; you have the exact opposite, and what I recommend you do (in addition to following the Save Our Bones Program) is to make sure that you check your blood T4 and TSH often enough.
+What hurts bones is an overactive thyroid; you have the exact opposite, and what I recommend you do (in addition to following the Osteoporosis Reversal Program) is to make sure that you check your blood T4 and TSH often enough.
 By keeping close tab on these thyroid activity blood values, your doctor will be able to make sure that you are not taking too much Synthroid, which could lead to an overactive thyroid.

 By the way, hypothyroidism has reached epidemic proportions, and could – at least in part – be attributed to municipal water fluoridation.

-As I write in The Missing Link, which is part of the Save Our Bones Program, fluoride has deleterious bone health effects because it accumulates in the body.
-Relating to thyroid problems, fluoride was used in the 1950′s as a drug to slow down overactive thyroid conditions.
+As I write in the Osteoporosis Hydration Protocol, which is part of the Osteoporosis Reversal Program, fluoride has deleterious bone health effects because it accumulates in the body.
+Relating to thyroid problems, fluoride was used in the 1950's as a drug to slow down overactive thyroid conditions.
 It had to be phased out due to terrible side-effects.
 This is not surprising, because to this day, fluoride is a widely used active ingredient in rodent and insect pest control.
 Yet it is added to most municipal waters with the questionable benefit of tooth decay prevention.

-So to stay on top of your bone health and your general health, follow as many of the recommendations in the Save Our Bones Program, including The Missing Link, as strictly as possible.
+So to stay on top of your bone health and your general health, follow as many of the recommendations in the Osteoporosis Reversal Program, including the Osteoporosis Hydration Protocol, as strictly as possible.

 Stay bone-smart and healthy,